LordGolias/antistasi/README.md

 * Arma 3
 * A text editor.
 We recommend [Atom](https://atom.io/) with plugins [language-arma-atom](https://atom.io/packages/language-arma-atom) and [linter-sqf](https://atom.io/packages/linter-sqf) but any will do.
-* [DSynchronize](https://dsynchronize.en.softonic.com/), so the development does not occur on an Arma user, but on any computer.
+* [DSynchronize](https://dsynchronize.en.softonic.com/), so the development does not occur on an Arma user, but on a directory.
 * The version control system [git](https://en.wikipedia.org/wiki/Git)

 Steps after installing the software above: